Arnavarya35/HeartCare/README.md

 A Machine learning-based project for detecting heart disease using various classification algorithms.
 The project involves data cleaning, training, comparing, and tuning multiple models to predict heart disease, and deploying a web application using Streamlit for prediction.

 ## Dataset
-Can be found on Kaggle
+heart_disease2.csv, which can be found on Kaggle.

 ## Models
 The following machine learning models were trained and compared for heart disease detection: